Assistant Professor of Business

 Marketing Strategy; Marketing Metrics

 Debika Sihi earned her PhD from the Marketing department at McCombs School of Business at The University of Texas at Austin.
 Debika received both her Bachelor in Business Administration and Master in Professional Accounting from UT.
 She is also a certified public accountant (CPA).
 Prior to entering the program, Debika worked at Public Strategies, Inc. and Deloitte Tax LLP.
 Debika’s research interests are within the marketing metrics domain, at the intersection of marketing and accounting.
 She examines the link between marketing and firm value.
-She focuses on three dimensions of the marketing-firm value link: (1) how key players in the financial market (e.g., financial analysts) affect the marketing-shareholder value link (2) the impact of a firm’s advertising and social media efforts on firm value, and (3) the effects of a firm’s channel strategy on firm value.
-In 2011, she was a finalist in Pennsylvania State University’s Institute for the Study of Business Markets prestigious Business Marketing Doctoral Support Award Competition.
+She focuses on three dimensions of the marketing-firm value link: (1) how key players in the financial market (e.g., financial analysts) affect the marketing-shareholder value link, (2) the impact of a firm’s advertising and social media efforts on firm value, and (3) the effects of a firm’s channel strategy on firm value.
+Debika also extends the idea of marketing value creation into pedagogically focused research and research related to social issues (e.g., feminist perspectives).
+In 2011, Debika was a finalist in Pennsylvania State University’s Institute for the Study of Business Markets prestigious Business Marketing Doctoral Support Award Competition.
 Debika was also nominated for the Fred Moore Assistant Instructor Award for Teaching Excellence (2011-2012).
-In her spare time, Debika actively volunteers at a local homeless assistance shelter and serves on the fundraising committee of an animal rescue organization.
+In her spare time, Debika serves on the fundraising committee of an animal rescue organization.

 PhD, The University of Texas at Austin 2013